 Additionally, it is important to note that GST is a destination-based tax, which means that the GST paid on goods or services that are exported from India will be credited back to the exporter.
 This is done through a process called GST refund, which allows exporters to claim back the GST paid on their exports.

 Exporters can claim a GST refund by filing an application with the relevant authorities, along with the necessary documentation such as invoices, shipping bills, and other relevant records.
 The application will then be reviewed and, if approved, the exporter will receive a refund of the GST paid on their exports.
+In this regard, you should contact a professional GST filing company in Singapore to guide you through tax planning and optimization for your business.

 Components of Export Invoice Under GST